-"Configuring GUI access to the topology database" on page 85 If you have changed the NCIM settings, you must configure access for the Network Manager Web applications.
+"Updating NCIM access settings in the GUI" on page 86 If you have changed the NCIM settings, you must configure access to NCIM for the Network Manager Web applications.

 If you create a new NCIM database schema and want your Network Manager GUI to use the new schema, you must configure the GUI to access the new database and you also need to re-create your network views.